dvolk/catwalk/README.md

 * To compare one *M. tuberculosis* sample against another takes about 0.7 microseconds.
 * So to find close neighbours of a sequence from a million sequences takes under a second.

 The speed of comparison depends on the distance of the test samples from the reference, and the number of unknown bases in the sequence.
-Simulated data illustrating this is [available](doc/simulated_benchmark.md)

 ## Context
 There is a public health need to rapidly identify sequences which may form part of transmission chains, or which may represent importations across national boundaries amidst large numbers of SARS-CoV-2 and other microbial sequences.